ShafiqueMahen2/tech258_git/ssh_keys_setup.md

 ```commandline
 cd ~/.ssh/
 ```
 Now that we are in the right place, we can execute the `ssh-keygen` command to generate the key pair.
-An example usage has been shown below:
+An example usage has been shown below: <br>
 ![ssh_key_gen_command.png](images/ssh_key_gen_command.png)

 Once the command is entered, you will be prompted for: